How to Start Couchsurfing

 If your request is accepted, well done!
 You’ve earned the trust of another member of the community.
 Props to you if you get invitations too.
-Go and create great memories with your host and be an amazing guest.
-When I reached this stage, free accommodation was no longer on my mind – I would use some of the money I saved to get a gift, take my hosts out or cook a meal, sharing a piece of Singapore and making the experience memorable.
+Go and create great memories with your host and be a fantastic guest.
+When I reached this stage, the free accommodation was no longer on my mind – I would use some of the money I saved to get a gift, take my hosts out or cook a meal, sharing a piece of Singapore and making the experience memorable.

-If someone declines or doesn’t respond to your request, fret not and refer to * in the next section.
+If someone declines or doesn’t respond to your request, fret not and refer to the next section.

 Avoid these blunders!

 - Blokes, don’t be creepy and respond only to posts and requests from women without stating a solid reason!
 You’re ruining it for everybody: male members get disappointed and walk away from the network, while female members get scared and run away from it.
-It’s the year 2014; learn to view travellers of all genders equally, and that helping other blokes is not even vaguely homoerotic.
+It’s the 21st Century; learn to view travellers of all genders equally, and that helping other blokes is not even vaguely homoerotic.

 - On that same note, don’t be a sleazy, aggressive host.
-Contrary to what a few blogs might say (I’m not going to give them unnecessary publicity by linking them here) Couchsurfing is not a dating site.
+Contrary to what a few blogs might say (I’m not going to give them publicity by linking them here) Couchsurfing is not a dating site.
 Take your pick-up game elsewhere.
-Sometimes the chemistry is right, but there is always a chance that a guest feels obliged to return the unwanted affection, and that will create feedback you might not expect.
+Sometimes the chemistry is right, but there is always a chance that a guest feels obliged to return the unwanted affection.
+That will create feedback you might not expect.